datagrok-ai/mol-track/api_design.md

 6. register assays and assay_results.
 7. search within a domain (compounds, batches, assay_results) or in combination

 **IMPORTANT: All paths should be prefixed by the appropriate version.**  Right now the version would be `/v1`.
 In this document, the version prefix is assumed for clarity.
+FASTAPI has a [router](https://fastapi.tiangolo.com/reference/apirouter/) concept that may allow us to declare versioning.

 ## Schema - WIP ##